-- Conduct which is an offence or a breach of law.

-- Disclosures related to miscarriages of justice.

-- Health and safety risks, including risks to the public as well as other employees.

-- Damage to the environment.

-- The unauthorised use of public funds.

-- · Possible fraud and corruption.

-- Sexual or physical abuse of clients.

-- Other unethical conduct.
+- Conduct which is an offence or a breach of law. - Disclosures related to miscarriages of justice. - Health and safety risks, including risks to the public as well as other employees. - Damage to the environment. - The unauthorised use of public funds. - Possible fraud and corruption. - Sexual or physical abuse of clients, colleagues, volunteers or employees. - Other unethical conduct.